mg-jnr/alx-low_level_programming/README.md

-This is a repositorydedicated to learning of C Language
+This is a repository dedicated to learning of C Language